kaylacasale/ecommerce/README.md

 * [Database - MySQL Tables](#database---mysql-tables)

 ## Description
 E-Commerce web development has two faces- 1) Front-end development 2) Back-end development.
-This application focuses on the back-end using MySQL2 and Sequelize packages to connect the Express.js API to a MySQL database and the `dotenv` package to use environment variables to store sensitive data (e.g. username, password, and database name).
-Lastly, using any API platform that allows developers to design, build, test, and iterate their APIs (e.g. Insomnia), I test all controller routes (`GET`, `POST`, `PUT`, `DELETE`) through **Postman**.
+This application focuses on the back-end using MySQL2 and Sequelize packages to connect the Express.js API to a MySQL database and the `dotenv` package and use environment variables to store sensitive data (e.g. username, password, and database name).
+Lastly, using any API platform that allows developers to design, build, test, and iterate their APIs (e.g. Insomnia), I test all controller routes (`GET`, `POST`, `PUT`, `DELETE`) through **Postman** with the help of command-line functions in the ScreenCasitfy walkthrough-video below!

 ## Installation
 - [x] Clone the GitHub repository locally